gvujasin/Portfolio/README.md

 # Portfolio

 ## About me 👋
 Hi, my name is Goran.
 I'm a QA Tester with more that 12 years of experience in IT with last 5 years as sole QA in product based company.
 I would like to share my knowledge of QA and showcase my practical skills that I have gained through over the years by self-education and trough my job.
-I am determined to continue to grow & learn in this field.
+I’m dedicated to learn, improve and challenge myselft to help create better products and services.

 [My Linkedin Profile](https://www.linkedin.com/in/goran-vujasin/)